wc-donation/wc-donation-platform/readme.txt

 = Does Donation Platform for WooCommerce: Fundraising & Donation Management support every WooCommerce feature? =

-No. For now it primarily focuses on customer facing behaviour and appearance that is crucial for the donation & fundraising platform.
+No. For now, it primarily focuses on customer facing behaviour and appearance that is crucial for the donation & fundraising platform.

 = Why is only one donation form allowed per page? =